 Posted by Danny Sherrard on 23 January, 2018

 We previously discussed Facebook advertising and its effectiveness in promoting your gym or fitness studio.
-Facebook may have a larger user base, but Instagram is the coolest kid on the block right now, with engagement rates such as likes and shares skyrocketing.
+Facebook may have a larger user base, but Instagram is the home of user engagement, it's growing user base spend on average between 25-30 mins on the platform liking over 4 billion posts per day .
 What does this mean for your fitness business?
 You need to get on it, STAT!

 When you build an Instagram strategy with your ideal customer profile at the core, you have the potential to create a cost effective means of acquiring new clients and keeping existing ones engaged.

 Follow these top tips for Instagramming your #fitness #business today: